l’Octavin – Exciting wines

 This wine clearly displays the minerality of the Jura soil.
 It is light, it is long and it is totally delicious even when matched with a semi-strong cheese with truffles!

-l’Octavin Vin de France Corvée de T 2020
+l’Octavin Vin de France Corvée de T NV (22/23)

 This wine is a Trousseau made from grapes from Alice’s vines in the Les Corvées vineyard which is close to the village of Montigny-les-Arsures (which is where Michel Gahier makes his lovely Trousseau wines).

-RRP: $94 (SOLD OUT)
+RRP: $117 (SOLD OUT)

 l’Octavin Reine de la Nuit 2018

 Reine de la Nuit, is made from Alice’s estate grapes grown in the famous La Mailloche vineyard which is just outside Arbois.
+We have referred to this revered vineyard in our description of Pamina above where we mention that from the N83 highway which passes by Arbois you can see La Mailloche vineyard with relative ease.

-The wine is made from Chardonnay and Savagnin grapes that were harvested by hand and stored in small crates.
 In 2018 it was direct pressed to produce a lively and delicious wine that was bottled without any additions including sulphites.
 (Sometimes the grapes are macerated but always from the same vineyard.

 The wine is certified as both organic by Ecocert France and biodynamic with Demeter.
 It is 12% alcohol.